ErfanHadizadeh/Educational-Portal/README.md

 # Educational Portal

-__Final result of this project will be a SRS document for an educational poratal software.__
+__Final result of this project will be a SRS document for an educational portal software.__

 Notice: **Please upload all documents in .tex foramat.**